fw23805/masai/README.md

 # masai
-this project is for practicing basicgithub
+this project is for practicing basic github